FlexMeasures/flexmeasures/Readme.md

 ### Dependencies

-* Make a virtual environment: `python3.8 -m venv bvp-venv` or use a different tool like `mkvirtualenv`.
+* Make a virtual environment: `python3.8 -m venv bvp-venv` or use a different tool like `mkvirtualenv` or virtualenvwrapper.
 You can also use an [Anaconda distribution](https://conda.io/docs/user-guide/tasks/manage-environments.html) as base with `conda create -n bvp-venv python=3.8`.
 * Activate it, e.g.: `source bvp-venv/bin/activate`
 * Install dependencies and the `bvp` platform itself:

-      pip install pip-tools
+      make install
-      pip-sync
-      python setup.py develop